sjfakharian/Data-Insight-Tools/The_Anomaly_Hunter.md

 ### Machine Learning Techniques

-Machine learning approaches for anomaly detection learn from data rather than relying on distributional assumptions[^1].
+Machine learning approaches for anomaly detection learn from data rather than relying on distributional assumptions.

-#### Isolation Forest
+#### 🐍 Isolation Forest

 This algorithm isolates observations by randomly selecting a feature and then randomly selecting a split value between the maximum and minimum values of the selected feature: